 I am currently working on a number of field projects in sub-Saharan Africa.
-Many of these are impact evaluations — a type of evaluation whereby in which researchers work closely with development agencies, practitioners and the private sector in order to better understand the most effective strategies for reducing poverty.
-Much of this research is related to the impact of mobile phone technology on development outcomes, such as literacy, agricultural practices and financial inclusion.
+Many of these are impact evaluations — a type of evaluation whereby in which we work closely with development agencies, practitioners and the private sector in order to better understand the most effective strategies for reducing poverty.
+Much of this research is related to the impact of mobile phone technology on development outcomes, such as adult education, agriculture, social protection and financial inclusion.

 Here are some of the main projects I am involved in at the moment, all in collaboration with NGOs and the private sector: